 As noted, in any of the previous situations, if a part (cohort, building, or campus) of the school needs to shut down for any period of time during the school year, Ridgefield Academy and Landmark Preschool is fully prepared to provide continuous instruction for all of its preschool through 8th grade students.
 The specifics of each scenario are detailed in the Educational Program section of this document.

 If a serious outbreak occurs and orders of closure are from the local authorities, they will contact the head of school directly.
 The head of school will initiate established protocols of communication to alert the school community.
 Communication to a local health department will be handled by the nurse (Ridgefield), preschool director (town of Westport or Westchester County Dept. of Health), or head of school.

-If you wish, you may download a printable version of RA/Landmark Preschool's Roadmap to Reopening here.
+If you wish, you may download a printable version of RA/Landmark Preschool's Roadmap 2021 here.

 Resources include but are not limited to:

 - Office of Early Childhood: Guidance for Child CareCOVID-19 Response

 - Reopen Connecticut